-Students from all around the globe will meet Mohamed Sidibay during the Learning Circles Children’s Rights.
-They will hear about how his life was turned around after his childhood in the civil war in Sierra Leone.
-He will challenge students to ask questions and inspire them to look for answers.
-The students will be able to have an in-depth conversation with Mohamed Sidibay in a Video Conference, as he has experienced firsthand that good education can make a difference to children around the world.
+Students from all around the globe meet Mohamed Sidibay.
+They hear how his life was turned around after his childhood in the civil war in Sierra Leone.
+He challenges students to ask questions and inspire them to look for answers.
+He has experienced firsthand that good education can make a difference to children around the world.

 Mohamed now travels around the world as Youth Panel Commissioner at The International Education Commission of the UN to tell his story and to inspire others with his dedication.